 In addition to being a specification, G7 also defines a simple method for calibrating CMYK printing devices.
 Part of the success of G7 is related to the ease of calibration.
-More than 1,500 printers worldwide have received G7 Master status by demonstrating their ability to print to G7.
+ISO estimates more than 50,000 printers worldwide implement and maintain G7 based workflows.

 By focusing on visual appearance rather than mechanical variables like TVI, G7 offers many benefits.